 Summary of changes to Google’s Terms of Service

-This summary should help you understand the key updates that we made to our Terms of Service.
-We hope that this page is helpful, but we urge you to read the Terms in full.
+This summary should help you understand the key updates we made to our Terms of Service.
+We hope this page is helpful, but we urge you to read the Terms in full.

 What’s covered in these terms

 This section describes the purpose of the Terms and provides an overview of key sections.

 - We added links to documents that help shape the Terms, including certain things we’ve always believed to be true and a new overview of the way Google’s business works

 This section identifies the name and location of the company you’re contracting with and that provides the services you use.

 This section defines age requirements that apply to using Google services.

 - We added a link to specific age requirements to manage your own Google Account